|

 multiple submit buttons on the page that each lead to

-- H46 When EMBED elements are used, the NOEMBED element is required in the page
+No IMG elements with LONGDESC attribute found H46 When EMBED elements are used, the NOEMBED element is required in the page

 EMBED elements present functionality not available to all users.
-The NOEMBED element can be used to provide a deion. - Page does not have EMBED elements.
+The NOEMBED element can be used to provide a deion.
+Page does not have EMBED elements.
+H53 Use the body of the object element

 The objective of this technique is to provide a